michal-szymczak-ui-developer/fluid-ui-documentation/docs/typography.md

 ## Generated classes

-Based on above SCSS Map finally we generate set of font-sizes classes.<br/>
+Based on above SCSS Map we generate set of font-sizes classes.<br/>
 We use the format: <code>{fs}-{size}</code>.

 ```CSS